John F. Kennedy Profile in Courage Essay Contest

 Scholarship Details

-• Original Work: Essays must be the original work of the student.
+• Essay must be the student’s original work

 Eligibility Criteria

-• Educational Level: Open to high school students in grades nine through twelve, including students in correspondence/GED programs and U.S. citizens attending schools overseas.
+• Open to high school students in grades 9-12, including correspondence/GED programs and U.S. citizens attending schools overseas.

-• Previous Winners: Past winners and finalists are not eligible to participate.
+• Previous winners and finalists are not eligible.

-• Employment Restrictions: Employees of John Hancock Financial Services and their families are not eligible to participate.
+• Employees of John Hancock Financial Services and their families are ineligible.

 Application Process

-1. Prepare your essay describing an act of political courage by a U.S. elected official who served during or after 1917.
+1. Write an original essay analyzing an act of political courage by a U.S. elected official who served during or after 1917.

-2. Ensure your essay is between 700 and 1,000 words in length and includes a minimum of five sources.
+2. Ensure the essay is between 700 and 1,000 words and includes a minimum of five varied sources.

 Scholarships.com Scholarship Search